mbridak/FieldDayLogger/README.md

 This can also be used to reload the macros if you edit them while the program is running.

+## CW Macros without a winkeyer

+You can send CW macros if you don't have a k1el winkeyer or workalike as long as you use rigctld for CAT control and your radio supports it.
+In the settings dialog under the CW tab, choose CAT.

 ## CWDAEMON speed changes